bithir/gm-notes/patchnotes.md

+v10.1
+- Enabled the module for Foundry VTT v13
+- Note: that the system will not correctly work with AppV2/ActorV2 applications yet

 v10.0

 - Rework for journal handling allowing per-page notes and integration with Monks Enhanced Journal.
 Some minor fixes for selection of text.
 Big thanks to @JustAnotherIdea.
 Remember to go to configuration and hit "migrate" to migrate over existing journals.